 WatersEdge provides this summary for the convenience of Investors.
 Because it is only a summary, Investors must read it together with the more complete statements and information included in this Offering Circular, including the Financial Statements.
-See "DEFINITIONS" on page 5 of this Offering Circular.
+See "DEFINITIONS" on page 6 of this Offering Circular.

-1. The Baptist Foundation of Oklahoma.
+- 1. The Baptist Foundation of Oklahoma.
 The Foundation, doing business as WatersEdge, is an Oklahoma not for profit corporation and is exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended, with its principal offices located in Oklahoma City, Oklahoma.
 WatersEdge is affiliated with the Convention.
-See "INTRODUCTION" and "HISTORY AND OPERATIONS."

-2. Description of the Notes.
+See "INTRODUCTION" and "HISTORY AND OPERATIONS." - 2.
+Description of the Notes.
 Through its CEF, WatersEdge offers unsecured debt securities in the form of Demand Notes and Term Notes.
 The CEF uses the net proceeds from the sale of these Notes to fund Loans, which are made to Members for Ministry Activities.
 The Demand Notes are liquid Notes.
 Term Notes are Notes with 6-month, 1-year, 2-year, and 5-year terms.
 Information concerning present terms, minimum investment requirements, and interest rates is available by calling WatersEdge or by visiting WatersEdge's website.
 On certain Notes, interest rates will vary depending upon the term of investment.
 In most cases the Term Notes provide for automatic extension at maturity for an additional like term unless, prior to the maturity date, the Investor sends a written request for payment to the CEF's office.
 However, the CEF provides each Investor a 15-day grace period after purchase or automatic extension of a Term Note, whereby the Investor can withdraw or reallocate funds without penalty.
 In the case of automatic extension of existing Notes upon maturity, the new extension interest rate may be less than the interest rate on the original Note.
 The new interest rate will be the applicable interest rate for the term of Note being extended at the time of the extension.
 The CEF will send Investors notice of maturity at least 30 days prior to the maturity of each Term Note.
-Each year the CEF will send Investor's Note prior to its maturity.
+Each year the CEF will send Investors the latest copy of the Offering Circular within 120 days of the end of its fiscal year.
+The CEF is not legally obligated to redeem an Investor's Note prior to its maturity.
 When the CEF allows early redemption, there is an early redemption penalty.
-See "DESCRIPTION OF NOTES."

-3. Risk Factors.
+See "DESCRIPTION OF NOTES." - 3.
+Risk Factors.
 The purchase of the Notes is subject to certain described risks.
-See "RISK FACTORS," which Investors are encouraged to read carefully.

-4. Use of Proceeds.
+See "RISK FACTORS," which Investors are encouraged to read carefully. - 4.
+Use of Proceeds.
 The CEF uses the net proceeds from the sale of its Notes to fund Loans, which are made to Members to finance Ministry Activities.
 Any Note proceeds not used as described above will be invested pursuant to the CEF's investment policies.
 No underwriting discounts or commissions will be paid in connection with the sale of the Notes.
-See "USE OF PROCEEDS."
+See "USE OF PROCEEDS." - 5.
+Management.

-5. Management.
 The affairs of the CEF are governed by WatersEdge's outside 18-member Board of Directors, described further in "MANAGEMENT".
 The following are WatersEdge's Officers responsible for its day-to-day investment and loan operations:

-Robert K. Kellogg, Chief Executive Officer Robert J. Hart, President Jerry L. Vaughan, Chief Lending Officer Kristen M. Karr, Chief Operating Officer David L. Depuy, Chief Investment Officer Brad A. Johnson, Chief Financial Officer
+Robert K. Kellogg, Chief Executive Officer Robert J. Hart, President Chad A. Lancaster, Vice President and Chief Lending Officer Kristen M. Karr, Chief Operating Officer David L. Depuy, Chief Investment Officer Brad A. Johnson, Chief Financial Officer